amhndu/conky-cards/README.md

 Install `conky` , preferably the package `conky-all` if in the future you want to use some exotic features
 For the mediaplayer "card", you need `python3`
 For the fortune "card", you need `fortune`
-The script uses the following fonts, which are included in the repository/download, install them (see Customization if you want to use your fonts)
+The script uses the following fonts, install them
+(see Customization if you wish to use your fonts)
 * Antipasto [Download here](http://www.dafont.com/antipasto.font)
 * Open Sans [Download here](http://www.fontsquirrel.com/fonts/open-sans)
 * Oswald [Download here](http://www.fontsquirrel.com/fonts/oswald)